White Florida woman sentenced to 25 years in prison for shooting Black neighbor in lengthy dispute

 A white Florida woman who fatally shot a Black neighbor through her front door during an ongoing dispute over the neighbor's boisterous children was sentenced Monday to 25 years in prison for her manslaughter conviction.

-Susan Lorincz, 60, was convicted in August of killing 35-year-old Ajike “A.J.”
-Owens by firing a single shot from her .380-caliber handgun in June 2023.
+Susan Lorincz, 60, was convicted in August of killing Ajike “A.J.”
+Owens, 35, by firing a single shot from her .380-caliber handgun in June 2023.
+She had faced a maximum of 30 years behind bars.
+Circuit Judge Robert Hodges opted for a slightly lesser term amid evidence that Lorincz had been abused as a child and had mental health problems.

+“The shooting was completely unnecessary in this case,” Hodges said during an afternoon hearing.
+“The shooting, I find, was based more in anger than in fear.”

 The shooting was the culmination of a long-running argument between the two neighbors over Owens’ children playing in a grassy area near both of their houses in Ocala, about 80 miles (130 kilometers) northwest of Orlando.